gitcoinco/grants-stack/packages/contracts/docs/contracts/payoutStrategy/IPayoutStrategy.md

 Invoked by RoundImplementation to trigger payout

-*- should be invoked by RoundImplementation contract - could be used to trigger payout / enable payout - ideally IPayoutStrategy implementation should emit events after   payout is triggered Modifiers:  - isRoundOperator  - roundHasEnded*
+*- could be used to trigger payout / enable payout - should be invoked only when isReadyForPayout is ttue - should emit event after every payout is triggered*

 #### Parameters